cyrilk7/AFA-Project/README.md

 Submit a pull request.
 License
 The AFA Sports+ is licensed under the MIT License.
 See the LICENSE file for details.

+PS: Cyril is the one who can start the virtual machine